 How to sow a lawn by seed

-- The best time to sow a new lawn is during the mild conditions of early to mid spring and early to mid autumn.
+- The best time to sow a new lawn is during the mild conditions of early to mid spring or early to mid autumn.
 In autumn, air temperatures are milder, but the soil is still warm, which encourages lawn seed to germinate, and the lawn will have time to start establishing before the cool winter weather arrives.
 However, with care, a new lawn can be sown throughout the year as long as the soil temperature is warm enough.

 - Spray the entire area with a non-selective herbicide such as Yates Zero Weedkiller.
-This will kill the existing grass, so you don't end up with different coloured patches in the new lawn.
+This will kill off the existing grass, so you don't end up with different coloured patches in the new lawn.
 It also kills any weeds.

 - Leave the sprayed area for 2 weeks, to allow all the weeds and grass to die.

-- Measure the area so you can work out the amount of lawn seed and starter fertiliser you will need.
+- Measure the area, so you can work out the amount of lawn seed and starter fertiliser you'll need.